 - That no further action is necessary under the regulations for fitness to practise (PDF) but that a recommendation is made for the issue to be progressed under the University’s student disciplinary regulations (PDF)

-- A Fitness to Study Panel is convened under the regulations for fitness to study (PDF)
+- A Support to Study Panel is convened under the procedure for support to study (PDF)

 - as the matter is not a fitness to practise issue but is serious enough to warrant Panel consideration

 - A Fitness to Practise Panel is convened

 Fitness to Practise Panels